A Recursive Measure of Voting Power that Satisfies Reasonable Postulates: Minimal Adequacy Postulates

 \subsection{The Iso-Invariance Postulate}

 Two voting games $\mathcal{G}$ and $\hat{\mathcal{G}}$ are {\em isomorphic} if each division in the one maps in a one-to-one correspondence onto an identical division with the {\bf same} outcome in the other.
 In particular, the {\sc yes}-successful sets $\mathcal{W}$ and $\hat{\mathcal{W}}$ are identical after relabelling the players' names.
 The iso-invariance postulate requires that any player's a priori voting power in two isomorphic simple voting games be identical.
-Specifically, a measure of voting power $\pi$ satisfies the {\em iso-invariance postulate} if, given equiprobable divisions $\mathbb{P}=\frac{1}{|\mathcal{D}|}$: \begin{enumerate} \item [{\sc (iso)}] For iso-invariant voting games $\mathcal{G}$ and $\hat{\mathcal{G}}$, we have $\pi_i=\hat{\pi}_i$ for any player $i$. \end{enumerate} Evidently, a violation of the iso-invariance postulate would be a critical defect in a voting measure: iso-invariance merely expresses the requirement that a priori voting power depend on nothing but the structure of the game itself and the position of each player in that structure.
+Specifically, a measure of voting power $\Psi$, according to which $\Psi_i$ and $\hat{\Psi}_i$ are player $i$'s voting power in $\mathcal{G}$ and $\hat{\mathcal{G}}$, respectively, satisfies the {\em iso-invariance postulate} if: \begin{enumerate} \item [{\sc (iso)}] For iso-invariant voting games $\mathcal{G}$ and $\hat{\mathcal{G}}$, we have $\psi_i=\hat{\psi}_i$ for any player $i$. \end{enumerate} Evidently, a violation of the iso-invariance postulate would be a critical defect: iso-invariance merely expresses the requirement that a priori voting power depend on nothing but the structure of the game itself and the position of each player in that structure.